 The small intestine is an organ located in the gastrointestinal tract, between the stomach and the large intestine.
-It is on average 23ft long and is comprised of three structural parts; the duodenum, jejenum and ileum.
+It is, on average, 23ft long and is comprised of three structural parts; the duodenum, jejunum and ileum.

 Functionally, the small intestine is chiefly involved in the digestion and absorption of nutrients.
 It receives pancreatic secretions and bile through the hepatopancreatic duct which aid with its functions.

 In this article, we will discuss the histology, structure and secretions of the small intestine.

 For a recap of the anatomy of the small intestine, click here.

 The histological structure of the small intestine is similar to the other organs in the digestive tract.
 There are four main layers: